ASquirrelsTail/cookbook/README.md

 With the database set up its URI can now be passed as an environment variable for the app to use.

+For larger databases it would also make sense to also add further indexes for various other fields, such as 'urn', 'username' and other commonly queried fields.

 ### AWS S3 Setup

 To safely store user uploads the project utilises the Amazon AWS S3 cloud storage service.
 The project will run without it, and simply not declaring the AWS_BUCKET environment variable means that uploads will be stored locally in the static directory.
 However, this is an additional load on the Flask server to serve numerous large images, and where the project is deployed to a service like Heroku uploaded files will be lost when the file systems are replaced due to its [ephemeral file system](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).